numba/numba/docs/source/glossary.rst

    ahead-of-time compilation
    AOT compilation
+   AOT
-      Compilation of a function in a separate step before running the program code.
+      Compilation of a function in a separate step before running the program code, producing an on-disk binary object which can be distributed independently.
 This is the traditional kind of compilation known in languages such as C, C++ or Fortran.

    compile-time constant